DrLex0/MightyVariableFan/README.md

 # MightyVariableFan

 *Variable fan speed workaround for 3D printers based on the MightyBoard, like the FlashForge Creator Pro*<br>
-by Alexander Thomas, aka Dr. Lex
+by Alexander Thomas, aka Dr. Lex<br>
+Version 1.0

 ## What is it?